 #1.
-Get up early and write for hours before you do anything else except basics...fix a cup of coffee, sit at your desk, and get after it.
+Time-box: Get up early and write for hours before you do anything else except basics...fix a cup of coffee, go to your desk, and get after it.

 Did I do this?
 Yes.
+My # 1 priority.
 Every day - no email, no phone, no interruptions for 3 months is all it took to write the original draft by 3/3/2014.

 #2.
 Make your first edit with the same regimen.